 The vast majority of commercial light meters are expensive and non-intuitive.
 These archaic tools must be placed throughout the grow room to get an adequate reading.
 However, there is another choice that’s optimized for home or commercial indoor growers.

-Our light meter app Photone (previously named Korona) empowers you with an all-in-one light meter in the palm of your hand.
+Our light meter app Photone empowers you with an all-in-one light meter in the palm of your hand.
 With our app, your smartphone is transformed into an efficient light meter that can perceive light output depreciation in real-time.

-With this useful information, you can replace a grow light bulb once you notice that it’s not producing an effective number of lumens.
-With our app at your disposal, you’ll never have to worry if your indoor grow lights are underperforming – meaning happy plants and a substantial yield.
+With this useful information, you can replace a grow light bulb once you notice that it’s not producing as much light output as it used to do.
+With our app at your disposal, you’ll never have to worry if your indoor grow lights are underperforming – meaning happy plants and a substantial yield for the energy you spend.